Brighton Savoy Hotel

+On the 16th April 2026 Lowe Living, has officially commenced construction on its $160million, ultra-exclusive Maison Savoy project with a turning of the sod ceremony.

 History

 Prior to Brighton Savoy's establishment as a hotel, the location for Brighton Savoy was originally built in 1909 as a luxurious private mansion.
 In the 1930s, St Leonard's Presbyterian Girl's College used it as accommodation and an official boarding house for girls from the country.
 By the 1940s, it was known as Manoa and then as the 'Savoy Private Hotel'.
 The ballroom was often used for functions and guests began booking it for weddings.
 In 1959, permits for extension were granted, allowing for a motel with function rooms to be constructed.

 Brighton Savoy made a name for itself as a function venue, hosting the Second Logie Awards in 1960 during which Graham Kennedy won the Logie Award for Most Popular Personality.
 Brighton Savoy was bought by the Lee family in 1967, under whose ownership and management it remains today.

 In December 2022 the Brighton Savoy website became a digital marketing platform offering guest post advertising opportunities for businesses in the International and Australian hospitality, wedding, accommodation, travel, and tourism industries.

 In February 2023 the Brighton Savoy commenced offering a unique location for film, TV, and advertising projects.
 With elegant architecture, grand ballrooms, and versatile spaces, it caters to a range of cinematic needs.
 The venue is available exclusively to production teams, ensuring privacy and seamless shooting.
 It provides modern amenities while maintaining its historic charm.
 Previous shoots include commercials, music videos, and TV series.

 In June 2023 The Brighton Savoy commenced affiliate market with Expedia.com, allow accommodation, flights and cruises to be book on the site.